labseu2-anonymous-team-feedback/FE/README.md

 React is the current industry standard that offers a lot of out of the box benefits.
 It is fast, efficient, and scalable.
 Due to the large community, finding solutions to potential problems and reference material is much easier, even for a potential dev without a lot of experience who would like to contribute to Main Course. | [View Dependency](https://reactjs.org/docs/getting-started.html)

+### GraphQL
+GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools. | [View Dependency](https://graphql.org/)

+## React Apollo
+React Apollo allows you to fetch data from your GraphQL server and use it in building complex and reactive UIs using the React framework.
+React Apollo may be used in any context that React may be used.
+In the browser, in React Native, or in Node.js when you want to do server-side rendering. | [View Dependency](https://apollographql.com)
 ### dotenv

 Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology. | [View Dependency](https://www.npmjs.com/package/dotenv)